deploystackio/deploystack/services/backend/API_DOCUMENTATION.md

 Make sure you have `zod` and `zod-to-json-schema` installed in your backend service.

+### Recommended Approach: Automatic Validation with Zod

+The power of Zod lies in providing **automatic validation** through Fastify's schema system.
+This approach eliminates manual validation and leverages Zod's full validation capabilities.

 ```typescript
 import { z } from 'zod';
 import { zodToJsonSchema } from 'zod-to-json-schema';